Case study April 2026

 When the City of Elkhart needed to light a new multi-use path without tearing up finished pavement, solar stepped up—and saved money.

-Roadway lighting was already in place along much of the corridor, but it wasn’t enough to fully illuminate the path for pedestrians and cyclists during early morning and evening hours.
-Extending the existing electrical infrastructure to fill those gaps would have required trenching through finished pavement, adding cost, disruption, and complexity to an otherwise simple project.
+Roadway lighting already lined much of the corridor, but it was designed for drivers—not pedestrians and cyclists travelling during early morning and evening hours.
+Filling the gaps with traditional lighting would have meant trenching through finished pavement: disruptive, expensive, and out of proportion with an otherwise straightforward project.

-The City selected 15 of Sol’s UP2 solar lights to bridge the unlit sections without touching the pavement.
-With no trenching or grid connection required, installation was straightforward and minimally disruptive.
-Motion detectors in the systems increase light levels when users are present and conserves energy during quieter periods—a smart choice for a path that sees varied use throughout the day.
+After carefully weighing its options, the City selected 15 of Sol’s UP2 solar lights to illuminate the unlit sections.
+With no trenching or grid connection required, installation was minimally disruptive and required no ongoing utility costs.
+Motion sensors adjust light levels based on activity—increasing output when users are present and scaling back during quieter periods—a practical fit for a corridor that sees varied use throughout the day.